Mata Hari: Dutch East Indies

-At 18, Margaretha answered an advertisement in a Dutch newspaper placed by Dutch Colonial Army Captain Rudolf MacLeod (1856–1928), who was living in what was then the Dutch East Indies (now Indonesia) and was looking for a wife.
+At 18, Margaretha answered an advertisement in a Dutch newspaper placed by Dutch colonial army captain Rudolf MacLeod (1856–1928), who was living in what was then the Dutch East Indies (now Indonesia) and was looking for a wife.
 Margaretha married MacLeod in Amsterdam on 11 July 1895.
-He was the son of Captain John Brienen MacLeod (a descendant of the Gesto branch of the MacLeods of Skye, hence his Scottish surname) and Dina Louisa, Baroness Sweerts de Landas.
+He was the son of Captain John Brienen MacLeod (a descendant of the Gesto branch of the MacLeods of Skye, hence his Scottish surname) and his wife Baroness Dina Louisa Sweerts de Landas.
 The marriage enabled Zelle to move into the Dutch upper class and placed her finances on a sound footing.
 She moved with her husband to Malang on the east side of the island of Java, travelling out on the SS Prinses Amalia in May 1897.
 They had two children, Norman-John MacLeod (1897–1899) and Louise Jeanne MacLeod (1898–1919).

 The marriage was overall a disappointment.
-Rudolf was an alcoholic and physically abused Margaretha, whom he blamed for his lack of promotion.
-He also openly kept a concubine, a socially accepted practice in the Dutch East Indies.
-Margaretha abandoned him temporarily, moving in with Van Rheedes, another Dutch officer.
-She studied Indonesian culture intensely for several months and joined a local dance company.
-In correspondence to her relatives in the Netherlands in 1897, she revealed her artistic name of Mata Hari, the word for "sun" in the local Malay language (literally, "eye of the day").
+Rudolf was an alcoholic, physically abused Margaretha, and blamed her for his lack of promotion.
+He openly kept a concubine, a socially accepted practice in the Dutch East Indies at the time.
+When Rudolf was posted to Medan, Margaretha and the children remained in Toempoeng with the family of Mr. van Rheede, the government comptroller.
+Friends of Margaretha's in the Netherlands recall her writing to them around this time to say that she had taken the name Mata Hari, the word for "sun" in the local Indonesian language (literally, "eye of the day").

 At Rudolf's urging, Margaretha returned to him, but his behavior did not change.
-She sought escape from her circumstances by studying the local culture.
 In 1899, their children fell violently ill from complications relating to the treatment of syphilis contracted from their parents, though the family claimed an irate servant poisoned them.
 Jeanne survived, but Norman died.
 Some sources maintain that one of Rudolf's enemies may have poisoned their supper to kill both of their children.
 After moving back to the Netherlands, the couple officially separated on 30 August 1902.
 The divorce became final in 1906, and Margaretha was awarded custody of Jeanne.
-Rudolf was legally required to pay child support, which he never did.
-Once when Jeanne visited Rudolf, he decided not to return her to her mother.
-Margaretha did not have the resources to fight the situation and accepted it, believing that while Rudolf had been an abusive husband, he had always been a good father.
+Rudolf was legally required to pay child support but never did.
+Once when Jeanne visited Rudolf, he did not return her to her mother.
+Margaretha did not have the resources to fight the situation and accepted it, believing that while Rudolf had been an abusive husband, he had been a good father.
 Jeanne later died at the age of 21, possibly from complications related to syphilis.